from Christian DeLord

 What better version of myself could emerge from this situation?
 Crises have the potential to refine us, like fire with gold.
 They can burn away what is superfluous and reveal our most authentic essence.
 In my case, the pandemic helped me rediscover the true purpose of my music: not to entertain, but to bring well-being and connect.

 There is a technique that dancers use when they lose their balance.
-Instead of resisting the fall, they transform it into a fluid movement, “falling forward,” incorporating what seemed like a mistake into their dance.
+Instead of resisting the fall, they turn it into a fluid movement, “falling forward,” incorporating what seemed like a mistake into their dance.

-The answer might surprise you.
+The answer may surprise you.

 Time to reinvent yourself